sshchicago/admin/general/minutes/2025-06-18_genbod_minutes.md

 # Events

 - July 4th Block Party
-  - Met and touched base with PS1 PPRS team
+  - Touched base with PS1 PPRS team and figured out their event is 11am - 7pm
+  - Adrian's party starts at 5pm so good overlap
+  - There will be a sign up sheet for volunteers - keep an eye out
 - Board Game Day - June 14th 2PM
-  - How did it go?
+  - There were 4 people
+  - Next one July 19th
 - News Night - July 10
-- Midwest Rep Rap Fair MRRF (June 20-22, Goshen)
+- Midwest Rep Rap Fair MRRF (June 20-22, Goshen, IN)
   - Some members may carpool for one of the weekend days - inquire on discord

 # Potpourri
-  - No potpurri
+  - We should buy more swag - see discord brainstorming discussion